 C. Its a simulation that is making a location estimate (LE), not the client, comparing that to the simulated groundtruth resulting in a simulated positioning error.

-R. The simulation only uses information available to a client for the LE
+R. The simulation only uses information available to a client for the LE.

 C. What does D and C stand for in DToA and CToA respectively/